ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 The relay that serves the Oblivious Relay Resource has a very simple function to perform.
 For each request it receives, it makes a request of the Oblivious Gateway Resource that includes the same content.
-When it receives a response, it sends a response to the client that includes the content of the response from the Oblivious Gateway Resource.
+When it receives a response, it sends a response to the Client that includes the content of the response from the Oblivious Gateway Resource.

 When forwarding a request, the relay MUST follow the forwarding rules in
 {{Section 7.6 of HTTP}}.
-A generic HTTP intermediary implementation is suitable for the purposes of serving an Oblivious Relay Resource, but additional care is needed to ensure that client privacy is maintained.
+A generic HTTP intermediary implementation is suitable for the purposes of serving an Oblivious Relay Resource, but additional care is needed to ensure that Client privacy is maintained.

 Firstly, a generic implementation will forward unknown fields.
 For Oblivious HTTP, a Oblivious Relay Resource SHOULD NOT forward unknown fields.
-Though clients are not expected to include fields that might contain identifying information, removing unknown fields removes this privacy risk.
+Though Clients are not expected to include fields that might contain identifying information, removing unknown fields removes this privacy risk.

-Secondly, generic implementations are often configured to augment requests with information about the client, such as the Via field or the Forwarded field
+Secondly, generic implementations are often configured to augment requests with information about the Client, such as the Via field or the Forwarded field
 {{?FORWARDED=RFC7239}}.
-A relay MUST NOT add information when forwarding requests that might be used to identify clients, with the exception of information that a client is aware of.
+A relay MUST NOT add information when forwarding requests that might be used to identify Clients, with the exception of information that a Client is aware of.

 Finally, a relay can also generate responses, though it assumed to not be able to examine the content of a request (other than to observe the choice of key